top of page

 The chance to listen long enough for the soul to answer.

-But the truth speaks only when the noise is gone, when the false urgency of the clock has been broken.
+But the truth speaks only when the noise is gone,

 In the Arena, time is not measured — it is lived.